-The gemc code was run for neutrons striking one of the strips in each panel perpendicular to the plane of the panel over the range $p_n = 3.1 - 9.2$ GeV/c.
-For each panel all of the other CLAS12 components between the target and the TOF panel were removed so those components would not alter the properties of the electrons striking the panel.
-The gemc command is shown below.
-It is much the same as the one above except for the choice of particle and momentum.
+The gemc code was run for neutrons striking one of the strips in each panel perpendicular to the plane of the panel at neutron momenta $p_n = 3.1 \text{ GeV/c}$ and $p_n = 8.0 \text{ GeV/c}$.
+These momenta are at the upper and lower limits of the QE neutrons we expect to observe in panel P1A For each panel all of the other CLAS12 components between the target and the TOF panel were removed so those components would not alter the properties of the electrons striking the panel.
+The gemc command is much the same as the one above in Section 4 except for the choice of particle and momentum in the BEAM_P option of gemc which in the input file (p1a.gcard in Appendix A) is changed to the following.